wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-configure-an-app-service-environment.md

 Before making any changes though it is important to note a few things:

 - changes made can potentially take a couple of hours to complete depending on how large the change is
-- when there is already a Azure Websites Environment configuration change in work, you cannot start another change
+- when there is already a Azure Environment configuration change in work, you cannot start another change
 - if you change the size of the compute resources used in a worker pool you can cause outages for the apps running in that worker pool

 Adding additional instances to a worker pool is a benign operation and does not incur any app outages for resources in that pool.
 Changing the size of the compute resource used in a worker pool is another story though.
 To avoid any app down time during a size change to a worker pool it is better to: